JehanneDussert/JehanneDussert/README.md

 ### Welcome to my github page 👋

 🙋‍♀️ I am an alumni of 42 Paris and also an IT lawyer <br />
-👾 I am a developer at the Ministry of the Interior on the [TwinCity project](https://github.com/twin-city).
+👾 I am currently a developer at the Ministry of the Interior on the [TwinCity project](https://github.com/twin-city).
 Our goal: explore the potential of artificial intelligence through digital twins of cities <br />

 <!--
 __Some of my projects:__